jaycliff/gamelooper/README.md

 gamelooper
 ==========

-Average gamelooper for javascript games (clocked at an average of 60 steps per second)
+Set a callback to be run inside the gamelooper (clocked at an average of 60 steps per second and kind of works like requestAnimationFrame)